BroadbandForum/obbaa/docs/installing/env/index.md

 -   How to deploy and bring-up the OB-BAA executables

-Before deploying OB-BAA the environment has to be prepared, you can find out how to install and run OB-BAA in a bare metal environment or a virtualized machine (VM) [here](./#platform).
+Before deploying OB-BAA the environment has to be prepared, you can find out how to setup an environment on a bare metal environment or a virtualized machine (VM) [here](./#platform).

 For developers and users the easiest way to get started with OB-BAA is to download the OB-BAA micro-services from the [Broadband Forum's baa docker hub artifactory](https://hub.docker.com/r/broadbandforum/baa).
-Instructions for using OB-BAA micro-services can be found [here](./#artifactory)
+Instructions for using OB-BAA micro-services can be found [here](./#artifactory).

 If developers require additional access to the source code, the source code can be downloaded and OB-BAA can be built using the instructions found [here](./#source).